lia34513/ECE1508_G13_C3/README.md

 python3 src/training_dqn.py
 ```

+Training configuration:
+- **Total timesteps**: 2,000,000 (2e6)
+- **Evaluation frequency**: Every 10,000 (1e4) steps
+  - Model is evaluated and checkpoint is saved at these intervals
+  - Evaluation runs 10 episodes per evaluation

 Available options:
 - `--n_envs`: Number of parallel environments (default: `1`)
   - Using multiple environments can speed up training but uses more memory